Fast Parallel Hypertree Decompositions in Logarithmic Recursion Depth: Implementation and Evaluation

 Throughout this section we will be interested in two key metrics.
 First, the number of \emph{solved} instances, by which we mean instances for which an optimal (i.e., minimal width) hypertree decomposition was found and proven optimal.
 Second, the computation time that was necessary to compute the optimal width decomposition, which we will refer to as the \emph{running time} or simply \emph{runtime}.
-Importantly, this means that average running times are taken over a larger number of samples for algorithms that are able to solve more instances because timed out instances are not considered in the running time calculation.
+Importantly, this means that average running times are taken only over the instances that the respective algorithm is able to solve, while timed out instances are not considered in the running time calculation.

-HyperBench contains a significant number of relatively small instances which benefit only marginally from algorithmic improvements or parallelism.
-For some experiments it will therefore be more meaningful to exclude such instances.
-Recall, that the width parameter eponentially affects the computation time for solving and eventual query execution.
-Instances with very high widths are therefore not interesting for practical applications at this point and would excessively skew the results for all algorithms.
-Hence, we also exclude those instances in the reduced test set.
-In particular, we will consider instances with more than 50 edges and more than 50 vertices where we know that the instances have hypertree width of width 6 or less.
-There are 465 instances in HyperBench which satisfy these conditions, we will refer to them as \hblarge.
-Note that we also perform experiments over the full set of HyperBench instances in Section~\ref{subsect:evalorsomething}.